To access the discount form for registering for multiple workshops, please click here.

 Learn more about Dr. Koepp at www.drreginakoepp.com

 6 Core or Related CE Clock Hours:

-- Social Workers: This workshop was originally approved for 6 core hours through the Georgia Society for Clinical Social Work, approval #091220; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Social Workers: This workshop was previously approved for 6 Core CE hours through the Georgia Society for Clinical Social Work, approval #091220.

-- Marriage and Family Therapists: This workshop was originally approved for 6 core hours through the Georgia Association for Marriage and Family Therapy, approval #127-2020; this workshop now counts as Related Hours per Georgia Composite Board Rule 135-9-.01.
+- Marriage and Family Therapists: This workshop was previously approved for 6 CE hours through the Georgia Association for Marriage and Family Therapy, approval #127-2020.

 To view our various workshop policies, including our multi-workshop discount & refund policy, please click here.